ririye01/Audio-Lab/README.md

 ```
 These lines determine our bucket sizes, and we do not hard-code any buffer size.
 If we were to change the magnitude array size from 20 to another size, the `windowSize` value change would account for the change in size of the magnitude array, and the loop would iterate through however many times is needed.

-2. Is pausing the audioManager object better than deallocating it when the view has disappeared (explain your reasoning)?
+2. Is pausing the `audioManager` object better than deallocating it when the view has disappeared (explain your reasoning)?

-   Pausing is better than deallocating because that way we can save our place in the audio file and keep all of the data withing the buffers.
-Plus, it doesn't make sense to deallocate it every time the view disappears when a user has the ability to toggle in and out of the view freely.
+Pausing the `audioManager` object is generally more favorable than deallocating it when the view disappears.
+If the user returns to the view, the program would need to reallocate and reinitialize the Novocaine audio resources, leading to a slight potential performance overhead and a possible delay in resuming playback.